temporalio/documentation/docs/content/how-to-get-the-result-of-a-workflow-execution-in-go.md

 ---
 id: how-to-get-the-result-of-a-workflow-execution-in-go
-title: How to get the result of a Workflow Execution in Go?
+title: How to get the result of a Workflow Execution in Go
 tags:
   - guide
 ---

+import DetermineHeader from '../components/DetermineHeader.js'

+export const headingText = 'How to get the result of a Workflow Execution in Go'

+<DetermineHeader
+hLevel={props.heading}
+hText={headingText}
+/>

 The `ExecuteWorkflow` call returns an instance of [`WorkflowRun`](https://pkg.go.dev/go.temporal.io/sdk@v1.8.0/client#WorkflowRun), which is the `we` variable below.